 We just cannot let that happen.
-For a long time, people have known about the devastating impact that dirty energy has on the environment.
+For a long time, people have known about the devastating impact that dirty energy from fossil fuels has on the environment.
 Offshore drilling affects sea life and risks oil spillage into our oceans; coal mining, although on the decline, still provides terrible conditions for workers and poisons the atmosphere and gas extraction can cause irreversible deforestation.

-What Are the Different Renewable Energy Types?
+What Are the Different Types of Renewable Energy?

 Wind turbines are often — but not exclusively — erected out at sea.
 Their large, heavy blades are turned by the wind and the air.
 This creates kinetic energy which is then internally converted into mechanical energy.
 This turns a gearbox which spins a generator and once this meets a certain speed, it generates electricity.
 Ping!